qiwenxu697/cse15l-lab-reports/lab1-report.md

 cat: messages: Is a directory
 [user@sahara ~/lecture1]$
 ```
 The working directory that the command was run is lecture1.
 The argument `messages` is a diretory, not a files.
-Therefore, it outputs that `Is a directory`.
+Therefore, it outputs an error message saying tha `Is a directory`.

 3.using the command with a path to a file as an argument:
   ```